The Rustic Journal

 When we decided to add goats to Rustic Harvest, we wanted a breed that would suit a small farm like ours.
 After plenty of research, we landed on Boer goats — and they’ve been the perfect fit

-This year, we’re planting a blend of grasses and legumes to improve the quality of our pastures, support rotational grazing, and enhance soil health.
+This year, we’re planting a blend of grasses and legumes to improve the quality of our pastures, support rotational grazing and enhance soil health.
 Find out which crops we’re adding to our paddocks and how they benefit our livestock

-The Importance of Rotational Grazing: How It Benefits Our Farm
+The Importance of Rotational Grazing

 Rotational grazing is a key practice for maintaining healthy pastures, improving livestock health and promoting soil regeneration.
 Here’s why it’s essential for sustainable farming and how it can benefit your land and animals